 Total votes cast 97

-18m.
-Total class; not too hard but still unprotected and a touch precarious.
-Trend right up a delicate ramp to a ledge then 'piano-play' right across some slippery footholds to a rest; deep breath then climb the steeper wall on flatties.
+Total class - not too hard but still unprotected and a touch precarious.
+Trend right up a delicate ramp to a ledge, 'piano-play' right on slippery footholds to a breather on a small ledge, then climb the steeper wall on flatties.
 Harder for the short.

 Login to your ROCKFAX account to add your comments - Search for comments.

 One of the most rewarding climbs ever.
 Crux feels like 4b after doing it, but 6a to contemplate.
 The onsight makes it just worth E3, but also earns all 3 stars.
 If there were a bomber runner at the crux, it would get HVS 5a, and hardly a single star. (top-ropers note: it is not just the grade that depends on the style, but the star-rating also, as the quality is not in the moves as such, but in the experience).

 Well said Dave.
 I still love this route now just for the flutter you still get.
 Awesome experience

 See dozens of 'top ropers' on the Great Slab routes these days.
 Not a good thing in my opinion.